KYawn/jekyll/survey.md

 * countermeasures in the testing or inferring phase
 * data security, and privacy

-ﬁve notable trends on security threats and defensive techniques of machine learning

-1. New security threats towards machine learning are constantly emerging.
-2. Security assessment on machine learning based decision systems in adversarial environments becomes a prevailing research area.
-3. Data privacy plays an important role in protecting the security of machine learning.
-4. Secure deep learning is a new growth point in the ﬁeld of machine learning security.
-5. Jointly optimizing security, generalization performance and overhead is required to design secure learning algorithms.

 ### 1. Introduction

 ### 2. Basic Concept, Model, Taxonomy